Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 The story of Monreale Cathedral starts with the Norman conquest of Sicily.

-From France, they migrated to southern Italy.
-First, they were called there as mercenaries, but slowly they turned into a force of their own.
+From there, they migrated to southern Italy.
+First, they were called there as mercenaries, but slowly, they turned into a force of their own.

 By the 11th century, the Normans had conquered Puglia and Calabria.
 Sicily soon followed.

-In 1130, the Norman king Roger II was crowned king of Sicily.
-The Muslim Saracens had turned Palermo into the capital of the island.
-Roger picked up where they had left off.
+In 1130, Norman king Roger II was crowned king of Sicily.
+The Muslim Saracens had turned Palermo into the island's capital, and Roger picked up where they had left off.

 The Founding of Monreale Cathedral